JHU-PL-Lab/www-fpse/assignments/assignment3.md

 ### Part II
 * Your primary task in Part II is to write your own test suite which has good coverage of the code you wrote for part I.
 * You will need to incorporate the Bisect tool into your dune build file as was described in lecture, and use its output to improve the coverage of your test suite.
+Test coverage will be a component of your grade.
 * Lastly you will need to write a special suite of tests which you will name "Invariant Checking" which asserts five *different* invariant properties holding on function defined in `abstraction.ml`.
 We gave several examples of such propertes in lecture, for example `List.rev @@ List.rev l` is `l` for any list `l`.
 Such properties are useful to verify with random testing, but here you need to just test each property on a few specific cases.

 For each of the above, add your specifications as comments to your existing code.
 You don't need to add any `assert`s.
 But do try to make your assertions precise.